The Origin of German Tragic Drama: Early promotion

+Epistemo-Critical Prologue vs Materialism and Empirio-criticism vs Being and Time

-Lenin’s book on methodology (re: Materialism and Empiro-criticism) recommends rationalist pragmatism, subordinate to Marxist revolutionary theory, in the reading of history and world events.
+Lenin's book on methodology, Materialism and Empirio-criticism, recommends rationalist pragmatism, subordinate to Marxist revolutionary theory, in the reading of history and world events.

-Benjamin’s Epistemo-Critical Prologue (as above in the section on Benjamin contra the Cambridge Ritualists in Style & Scope), moves in opposite direction: contemplating the limitations of scientific representation, and its contingency in relation to metaphysically ethereal yet, nevertheless, determining forces.
+Benjamin's Epistemo-Critical Prologue moves in the opposite direction: contemplating the limitations of scientific representation, and its contingency in relation to metaphysically ethereal yet, nevertheless, determining forces.

-The terrain of awareness Benjamin tears open here anticipates Gödel’s incompleteness theorem, uncertainty theory and challenges proposed to our theory of knowledge presented in the Theory of Relativity.
-Benjamin’s thoughts on these subjects anticipate Heisenberg and Gödel.
+The terrain of awareness Benjamin tears open here anticipates Gödel's incompleteness theorems, the uncertainty principle and challenges proposed to our theory of knowledge presented in the Theory of relativity.

+Benjamin's thoughts on these subjects anticipate Werner Heisenberg and Kurt Gödel.

 But he resorts to Goethe rather than calculus.
-Benjamin’s critique of the hard sciences is couched in the jargon of aesthetics and metaphysics.
+Benjamin's critique of the hard sciences is couched in the jargon of aesthetics and metaphysics.
 Rather than presenting itself as a mathematical or logical proof, it suggests itself here as a sensibility.

-Predating proofs by Heisenberg and Gödel, also predating anything approaching popular understanding of the Theory of Relativity (which has still yet to arrive), it is hardly any wonder that none of Benjamin’s examiners knew what to make of this text.

 The main drive is that absolute statement is impossible in human language or any other system of human representation including the numerical.
-Thus by extrapolation, he suggests in the first few pages, that science is devoted to an impossible object or objective if it commits itself to the discovery of a unified field theory of static principles given that the wild transformation of words and ideas over time will not only ravage these notions as the years go by: their eternal or permanent and temporally essential transformation in real time makes it impossible to establish such principles in the first place.
+Thus by extrapolation, he suggests in the first few pages that science is devoted to an impossible object or objective if it commits itself to the discovery of a unified field theory of static principles, given that the wild transformation of words and ideas over time will ravage these notions as the years go by; furthermore, their eternal and temporally essential transformation in real time makes it impossible to establish such principles in the first place.

-This is where we arrive, three or four pages into the intro of the book and from there the argument scales, iterates, qualifies and quickly recapitulates the development and relations of these dynamics throughout the history of western philosophy with particular emphasis on how they express themselves in the final, blood-drenched climax of the Reformation, specially referred to as the Baroque, for the next forty pages or so until we finally get to chapter one after a reading experience that is likely to have felt like skirting the hem of eternity (touching both the positive and negative sense of the word ‘forever’).
+From there the argument scales, iterates, qualifies and quickly recapitulates the development and relations of these dynamics throughout the history of western philosophy with particular emphasis on how they express themselves in the final, blood-drenched climax of the Reformation, specially referred to as the Baroque, for the next forty pages or so.